joachimesque/Pyctogram/README.md

     $ python3 start_here.py

 This should setup the Database and import your contacts.
-Depending on the quantity of accounts you follow and your internet connexion speed, it can take from a few seconds to many minutes (last time I tried, 800 contacts took 20 minutes to be scraped).
+Depending on the quantity of accounts you follow and your internet connectivity, it can take from a few seconds to many minutes (last time I tried, 800 contacts took 20 minutes to be scraped).

 When it’s done, run